Loonz806/setup-example/README.md

 #### [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html) ( Running against a local build before deploying but can be modified )

 _runs e2e testing against browsers such as Chrome and Firefox to do some actual dom assertions_

 Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`
 Runs as a dependency in CI as well for deployment but can be modified via the Github Action

+#### [Percy](https://percy.io) ( Running visual regression testing in the e2e test suite in which needs approval from QA to be passing )

+_snap shots at/in the cypress e2e testing creates a screen comparison tool for regression for visuals that is automated and can scale_

+Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`
+Runs as a dependency in CI as well for deployment but can be modified via the Github Action